marionlo/100-days-of-code/README.md

 ### Day 47: November 20, 2018
 **Today's Progress**: Today I only coded at work, didn't have the time to work from home.
 I worked with Owl Carousel, a Jquery plugin that let create beautiful and responsive carousel.
 Worked also on some CSS to style my page.

+### Day 48: November 22, 2018
+**Today's Progress**: Almost finished writing the content for the Projects section of my portfolio.
+I've  also found how I wanted to display the projects.
+Now let's read some content about Angular before sleeping!